Crossroadsman/ServerAdmin/nginx.md

   nginx instance;
 - [`root`][link04] is the location for static files;
-- [`location`][link05] is a directive with two parameters: a string or regex (here `/`) representing a uri and then a block for what actions nginx should take when receiving a request with uri that matches the string/regex;
+- [`location`][link05] is a directive with two parameters: a string or regex (here `/`) representing a uri and then a block for what actions nginx should take when receiving a request with uri that matches the string/regex.
+In this case, the the '/' is being treated as a regex, so any pattern that matches (e.g., `/whatever`) will trigger the enclosed block;
--
+- ['try_files'][link06] is a directive that takes a list of filenames and uses the first found file for request processing.
+Optionally, can take a `=<code>` argument that specifies which http response code to serve if no file match is found.
+The path is determined by reference to the `root` (and/or `alias`) directive. `$uri` is the part of the url that comes after the `root`.
+A filename with a trailing slash represents a directory;